pianosnake/omniauth-aol/README.md

 OmniAuth AOL
 ==============

-This gem contains the OmniAuth AOL strategy.
+This gem contains the OmniAuth AOL strategy that allows authentication with AOL Instant Messenger (AIM)/AOL Mail credentials.

 How To Use It
 -------------